kkbest/MultilevelProcessEnvironment/README.md

 ##Configuration
 In the MultilevelProcessEnvironment directory of this repository, there are several properties file that govern the behavior of the environment.
 Change the default values to adapt the environment to your specific needs.
+These properties files must be in the classpath when running the application.

 ###src/main/resources/xqj.properties
 The xqj.properties file holds the parameters for the database connection and has the following properties: